mkorman9/scala-dynamodb-mapper/README.md

 * Provides simple DSL for queries

 ## What it doesn't do?
 * Doesn't allow you to project query and get only selected attributes.
-It's only meant to be a mapper between database and a case class
+It's only meant to be a mapper between database and a class
 * Doesn't provide a query cache

 ## How to install it?